 One of my most common jobs is to carry out some sort of upgrade on an older computer.
 Most commonly this would be an upgrade of the hard drive to an SSD.
 I've also carried out plenty of operating system upgrades, most commonly from Windows 7 to Windows 10.

 I had a call from a client in Algester a couple of weeks ago, who wanted to upgrade an old Windows XP computer to Windows 10.
 The slowness of the old computer proved to be a major obstacle.
 Read all about it in my article Battles With Upgrading An Older Computer To Windows 10.

 A previous Sydney client texted me a couple of weeks ago, saying, ‘Sound problems.
 No sound wit vlc video or windows player.
 Printer same as your last fix.
 Can you help please?
 What I thought would be a quick fix turned into a significantly longer session before the issue was resolved.
 Fortunately I was able to dip in and out of the job as it progressed as I was carrying it out remotely using the AnyDesk remote desktop software.

 Following this job, I wrote a post entitled Rescued by Check Disk (chkdsk).
 It was an appropriate title as the solution to the problem was not something I would have foreseen at the outset.

 As you can see, Norm's Computer Services is involved in resolving quite a variety of issues.
 These include hardware and software issues, and both Mac and Windows computer problems.

 Whatever sort of problem you're having with your computer, please don't hesitate to get in touch.
-I'm here to help, whether you’re on Brisbane's north or south side, or anywhere in the City of Ipswich, Logan City or the Redlands.
+I'm here to help, whether you’re in Brisbane, or anywhere in the City of Ipswich, Logan City or the Redlands.